adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 ```

 In both cases, the `ResolveConflictAsync()` method is called for each conflict in turn.
 Resolving the conflict involves
 deciding between the two options or making corrections to the item.

 1. If you wish to keep the client copy, set the client Version property to the server Version value and re-submit.
 2. If you wish to keep the server copy, discard the update.
 3. If you wish to do something else, create a new copy of the record, set the Version to be the same as the server Version, then re-submit.

+!!! info
-> If the model on your mobile client does not have a Version field, the policy is "last write wins".
+    If the model on your mobile client does not have a Version field, the policy is "last write wins".

 The online case is relatively simple as you are going to be ignoring the old request and creating a new request.
 Here is
 some template code that implements both client-wins and server-wins strategies for the offline case: